adiga96/Markov_Chain/README.md

-# Markov Chain and Approximate Bayesian Computation (MC-ABC rejection)
+# Predicting increasing PPE demand in hospitals due to COVID 19: A stochastic approach using discrete-time Markov Chain

 M.S Thesis